 History of the Ohio Hotel & Lodging Association

-Serving Ohio’s Lodging Industry for 125 years!
+Serving Ohio’s Lodging Industry for 130 years!

-The Ohio Hotel & Lodging Association (OHLA) is one of America’s oldest hotel associations.
-Founded in 1893, the Ohio Hotel & Lodging Association provides advocacy, information, resources, and education for operators and professionals in every type of lodging business across the state.
+The Ohio Hotel & Lodging Association (OHLA) is one of America’s oldest hotel associations, as well as one of the longest continuously operating business associations in Ohio.
+Founded in 1893, OHLA provides advocacy, information, resources, and education for operators and professionals in every type of lodging business across the state.
 OHLA supports efforts to grow Ohio’s travel economy, to provide jobs for hospitality professionals, and to maintain a prosperous hotel and lodging market.

-The main purpose for creating OHLA was to stop hustlers from passing bad five-dollar bills as a method of payment at hotels.
+An original need leading to the creation of OHLA was to stop hustlers from passing bad five-dollar bills as a method of payment at hotels.
 However, OHLA was also created to expand educational opportunities and to establish a legislative voice for the hospitality industry.